MicrosoftDocs/learn/learn-pr/azure/arm-test/includes/2-what-if.md

 ## Removal or deletion of Resources and deployment modes

-There are times where you'll want to confirm the removal of deletion of resources as you deploy the template.  maybe is just a comfort thing.
+There are times where you'll want to confirm the removal or deletion of resources as you deploy the template, maybe is just a comfort thing.
 Better safe than sorry!

-To that end the *what-if* operation supports using [deployment mode](https://docs.microsoft.com/azure/azure-resource-manager/templates/deployment-modes?WT.mc_id=MSLearn-ARM-pierrer).
-The default deployment mode is Incremental.
+To that end, the *what-if* operation supports using [deployment mode](https://docs.microsoft.com/azure/azure-resource-manager/templates/deployment-modes?WT.mc_id=MSLearn-ARM-pierrer).
+The default deployment mode is *Incremental*.
 In incremental mode, Resource Manager leaves unchanged resources that exist in the resource group but aren't specified in the template.
 Resources in the template are added to the resource group.

-When set to complete mode, resources not in the template are deleted.
+When set to *complete mode*, resources not in the template are deleted.

 To preview changes before deploying a template, use the confirm switch parameter with the deployment command.
 If the changes are as you expected, acknowledge that you want the deployment to complete.

+## Deployment naming

+A deployment needs a name.
+For every deployment, you need a *deployment name*.
+You have two options:

+- **Provide a name when deploying**.
+You can provide the name as an argument when calling the deployment tool.
+- **Use default** if you don't provide a name for the deployment, the name of the template file is used by default.
+For example, if you deploy a template named **azuredeploy.json** and don't specify a deployment name, the deployment is named **azuredeploy**.

+Good naming matters.
+Using unique meaningful deployment names for each deployment provides you with additional simplicity when reviewing deployments and troubleshooting events and  maintain unique entries in the deployment history.

+Reusing the same name means something.
+Since every time you run a deployment, an entry is added to the resource group's deployment history with the deployment name.
+If you run another deployment and give it the same name, the previous entry is replaced with the current deployment.
+Also, when you specify a unique name for each deployment, you can run them concurrently without conflict.